brotatotes/bht-automation/bht gen 3/Revelation/Chapter 3/Revelation 3 13 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 21:40:10
+- Timestamp: 12-25-2023 21:00:43
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 73
+- BHT Word Count: 34
-- BHT Commentary Usage: 31.48%
+- BHT Commentary Usage: 44.83%
-- BHT Quality Score: 0.6484780144113429
+- BHT Quality Score: 0.8266615366231393
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (54):
+- ChatGPT injected words (29):
-	['a', 'act', 'an', 'and', 'as', 'attention', 'attentive', 'back', 'being', 'by', 'call', 'close', 'communicated', 'completion', 'comprehension', 'concluding', 'ear', 'emphasizes', 'emphasizing', 'encouragement', 'for', 'guidance', 'hath', 'he', 'hear', 'him', 'importance', 'instruction', 'it', 'let', 'letters', 'listening', 'message', 'necessity', 'of', 'paying', 'phrase', 'previous', 'readers', 'recognizing', 'refers', 'reminding', 'repeated', 'series', 'serves', 'set', 'significance', 'signifying', 'specific', 'statement', 'that', 'the', 'this', 'to']
+	['a', 'and', 'attentiveness', 'book', 'call', 'comprehend', 'ears', 'emphasizing', 'found', 'have', 'hear', 'heeding', 'importance', 'is', 'let', 'message', 'of', 'reminder', 'revelation', 'spoken', 'the', 'them', 'this', 'those', 'throughout', 'to', 'understanding', 'who', 'words']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (16):
-	['act', 'attention', 'attentive', 'close', 'communicated', 'completion', 'comprehension', 'concluding', 'ear', 'emphasizes', 'emphasizing', 'encouragement', 'guidance', 'hath', 'hear', 'importance', 'instruction', 'let', 'letters', 'listening', 'message', 'necessity', 'paying', 'phrase', 'previous', 'readers', 'recognizing', 'refers', 'reminding', 'repeated', 'series', 'serves', 'set', 'significance', 'signifying', 'specific', 'statement']
+	['attentiveness', 'book', 'comprehend', 'ears', 'emphasizing', 'found', 'hear', 'heeding', 'importance', 'let', 'message', 'reminder', 'revelation', 'spoken', 'understanding', 'words']

 ### Logs
-- Attempt 1 BHT: The verse in question is a reference to a previous verse in the book of Revelation, specifically chapter 2, verse 7.
-It serves as a call to attention and understanding for those who are willing to listen and comprehend the message being conveyed.
-This verse is a conclusion to the second group of seven letters, signaling the end of a specific set of instructions and exhortations.
-The repetition of the phrase he that hath an ear, let him hear emphasizes the importance of paying attention and heeding the words being spoken.
+- Attempt 1 BHT: The verse encourages those who have ears to listen and understand.
+It is a call reminiscent of previous exhortations in the book of Revelation.
-- 🔄 Revelation 3:13 (attempt 1, 89 words, 33.9% quotes quality score: 0.8692184672835093, V2 normalized quality score: 20.25, commentator tiers 1-3: 11.55%, 43.36%, 45.1%)
+- 🔄 Revelation 3:13 (attempt 1, 24 words, 54.55% quotes quality score: 0.8122668503699355, V2 normalized quality score: 18.35, commentator tiers 1-3: 2.33%, 45.28%, 52.39%)
-	- BHT WAS OVER 80 WORDS!
+	- BHT WAS UNDER 30 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: This passage echoes a previous verse, highlighting the significance of attentive listening and comprehension.
-The phrase he that hath an ear, let him hear serves as a call to attention, inviting individuals to engage with the message being shared.
-It functions as a conclusion to a set of letters, indicating the end of a specific collection of instructions and exhortations.
-This repetition emphasizes the importance of paying heed and recognizing the weight of the words being conveyed.
+- Attempt 2 BHT: Those who have ears, let them hear and comprehend the message.
+This call to attentiveness is a reminder found throughout the book of Revelation, emphasizing the importance of understanding and heeding the words spoken.
-- 🔄 Revelation 3:13 (attempt 2, 77 words, 27.27% quotes quality score: 0.6328440696360139, V2 normalized quality score: 12.39, commentator tiers 1-3: -9.47%, 36.97%, 72.5%)
+- 🔄 Revelation 3:13 (attempt 2, 34 words, 44.83% quotes quality score: 0.8266615366231393, V2 normalized quality score: 18.83, commentator tiers 1-3: 1.37%, 36.02%, 62.6%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: This call to attentive listening refers back to a previous instruction, reminding readers of the importance of comprehension.
-The repeated phrase he that hath an ear, let him hear serves as a concluding statement for a specific set of letters, signifying the completion of a series of guidance and encouragement.
-By emphasizing the act of listening, it emphasizes the necessity of paying close attention and recognizing the significance of the message being communicated.
+- Attempt 3 BHT: Let the one who possesses the ability to hear, truly listen and understand the message being conveyed.
+This recurring exhortation, present in the book of Revelation, serves as a timely reminder about the significance of grasping and heeding the words that have been spoken.
-- 🔄 Revelation 3:13 (attempt 3, 73 words, 31.48% quotes quality score: 0.6484780144113429, V2 normalized quality score: 12.91, commentator tiers 1-3: -11.51%, 42.03%, 69.49%)
+- 🔄 Revelation 3:13 (attempt 3, 44 words, 40.54% quotes quality score: 0.6400304490729412, V2 normalized quality score: 12.63, commentator tiers 1-3: -14.74%, 50.53%, 64.21%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: This reference directs attention back to a prior section, reinforcing the value of understanding and perceiving.
-The reiterated expression he that hath an ear, let him hear serves as a final call to action, concluding a distinct collection of letters.
-It signifies the culmination of specific directives and exhortations.
-By highlighting the act of listening, it underscores the criticality of diligently paying attention and appreciating the import of the conveyed message.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: The verse serves as a call for those with ears to attentively listen and comprehend the message being conveyed.
+This call to attentiveness is reminiscent of previous exhortations found throughout the book of Revelation, highlighting the importance of understanding and heeding the words that have been spoken.
-- 🔄 Revelation 3:13 (attempt 4, 71 words, 28.3% quotes quality score: 0.5934713813108636, V2 normalized quality score: 11.08, commentator tiers 1-3: -11.6%, 36.59%, 75.02%)
+- 🔄 Revelation 3:13 (attempt 4, 47 words, 44.74% quotes quality score: 0.7945922570815037, V2 normalized quality score: 17.76, commentator tiers 1-3: 3.78%, 40.61%, 55.61%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: This verse in Revelation harkens back to a previous passage, drawing attention to the significance of attentiveness and comprehension.
-The recurring phrase he that hath an ear, let him hear serves as a concluding admonition for a specific group of letters, signifying the completion of a set of instructions and encouragements.
-By stressing the act of listening, it underscores the importance of actively listening and grasping the weight of the message being conveyed.
+	- VERSE_REF FOUND IN BHT!
+	- 'VERSE' FOUND IN BHT!
+- Attempt 5 BHT: Let those with ears hear, listen, and truly understand the profound message being spoken.
+This call, echoing similar exhortations in the book of Revelation, emphasizes the significance of comprehending and heeding the words that have been shared.
-- 🔄 Revelation 3:13 (attempt 5, 73 words, 31.48% quotes quality score: 0.7693286838078421, V2 normalized quality score: 16.92, commentator tiers 1-3: 6.88%, 40.43%, 52.68%)
+- 🔄 Revelation 3:13 (attempt 5, 37 words, 37.5% quotes quality score: 0.7227222231580854, V2 normalized quality score: 15.38, commentator tiers 1-3: -9.58%, 38.9%, 70.68%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-	- 'PASSAGE' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- ✅ Revelation 3:13 bht prompt v0.8 (73 words, 31.48% quotes)
+- ✅ Revelation 3:13 bht prompt v0.8 (34 words, 44.83% quotes)
-- quality score: 0.6484780144113429, V2 normalized quality score: 12.91, commentator tiers 1-3: -11.51%, 42.03%, 69.49%)
+- quality score: 0.8266615366231393, V2 normalized quality score: 18.83, commentator tiers 1-3: 1.37%, 36.02%, 62.6%)